whisthq/whist/main-webserver/docs/responsibilities.rst

 The Fractal Webserver performs four main functions.
 It

-* implements access control,
+* Controls which users have access to which compute resources
-* handles compute scaling, and
+* makes sure we have enough compute for the user load we're seeing, by starting and stopping cloud instances
-* allows users to initiate application streams.
+* allows users to initiate application streams -- i.e. to start using the product.

 Access control